radar/ryanbigg.com/_posts/2024-01-26-view-components-table-edition.markdown

 ---
 wordpress_id: RB-1706230619
 layout: post
-title: A Tale of two View Components
+title: View Components, Table Edition
 ---

 Last night I saw [this post from Will Cosgrove](https://blog.willcosgrove.com/a-tale-of-two-phlexes) showing how he would build a table interface in Phlex.
 I really like the terseness of the syntax he came up with, and I decided to see how I would approach this too, but using the [View Component](https://viewcomponent.org) gem.
 This isn't to say one approach is better than the other -- more to show an alternative.
 Phlex _and_ View Component are _both_ great!